jeffisadams/lambda-cognito-go/README.md

       Username: !Ref YourEmail
       UserPoolId: !Ref UserPool
 ```
+We also create your first user using a set Environment variable YOUR_EMAIL.
+This will send your email a temporary password on stack creation.
+Below are instructions for how we will login (spoiler, it's with the CLI).

 ## API
 Technically we don't need this.
 Sam will create one for us.
 But then when you have two functions, you have two full APIs.
 We can do better.